petert82/country-data-interface/README.md

 To setup a usable version of this site:

 1. Clone this repo to your webserver and point its document root to the `web/` directory.
-2. If you have a Google Analytics code you'd like to use with the site, run `bin/deploy -g {Your tracking code here}`.

 ## Credits